Once your starter is alive and active it only needs to be fed when you want to use it.

 What you need to know about your starter…

-There is a short window of time when your starter is as its peak, which is when it’s at its most bubbly and active and has grown in volume the most; this is a glorious thing to see.
+There is a short window of time when your starter is as its ‘peak’, which is when it’s at its most bubbly and active and has grown in volume the most; this is a glorious thing to see.
 It should be a lovely glutinous consistency, with a thickness like a thick mini pancake batter, and full of bubbles as you stir it.
-If it has gone past this point it will reduce in size again, and become flat and lifeless but this doesn’t mean it’s dead, it just means it needs to be fed to bring it back up to its optimum strength.
+As it goes past this point it will reduce in size again, and become less active, but this doesn’t mean it’s dead, or that it can’t be used, it is still full of the power you need to make dough.
+As long as it hasn’t become thin or hungry, you can still use it, even if it has dropped back down.

 In between feeds, whilst your starter is in the fridge, it becomes dormant and sometimes it will look like it’s separated, with a layer of murky liquid on the top often called the ‘hooch’.
 This is absolutely normal.
 Just stir it all back together again and use the starter as required.